-expandable a boolean indicating if the token (macro) is expandable protected a boolean indicating if the token (macro) is protected csname consistently but are not frozen.
+expandable a boolean indicating if the token (macro) is expandable protected a boolean indicating if the token (macro) is protected

+The numbers that represent a catcode are the same as in TEX itself, so using this information assumes that you know a bit about TEX's internals.
+The other numbers and names are used consistently but are not frozen.
 So, when you use them for comparing you can best query a known primitive or character first to see the values.

-The numbers that represent a catcode are the same as in T_EX itself, so using this information assumes that you know a bit about T_EX 's internals.
-The other numbers and names are used